 Surveyor simply needs to upload the 3D data to the platform, where it is visualized, and invite the stakeholders to access the data.
 Access via web browser without a separate software is easy, so the data gets immediately into use.
 In GISGRO there are various tools for utilizing the hydrographic data, for example:

 So put the bathymetric data to work and try GISGRO for yourself.
-You get the first 14 days for free, start the trial HERE.
+Just start the trial -you get the first 28 days for free.